Exchange properties of finite set-systems: Proof of Theorem 1

 If $n={k\choose 2}$ for some $k\ge 1$, then the tightness of part (ii) of Theorem 1 follows from the tightness of Lemma 2.1.
 Suppose next that ${k\choose 2}<n<{k+1\choose 2}$.
 Let $X_1,\ldots, X_k$ be pairwise disjoint sets with $|X_i|=i$ for every $i<k$ and let $|X_k|=n-{k\choose 2}$.
 Set $V=X_1\cup\ldots\cup X_k.$ For $i=1,\ldots, k,$ define $\F_i$ as in (\ref{eq2.5}), and let $\F=\F_1\cup\ldots\cup\F_k$.
 Then $\F$ has the exchange property and $\rk(\F)=k=\lfloor \sqrt{2n}\rceil.$ This proves part (ii) of Theorem 1.

 It remains to establish part (i).
 Let $\F$ be a family of subsets of $[n]$ satisfying the conditions.
-To each $F\in\F$ with $|F|\ge k$, assign a $k$-element subset $F'\subseteq F$.
-Let $\F'$ denote the {\em $k$-uniform hypergraph} (i.e., family of $k$-element sets) consisting of all sets $F'$.
+Let $\F'$ denote the {\em $k$-uniform hypergraph} (i.e., family of $k$-element sets) consisting of all $k$-element sets in $\F$, i.e., $\F'=\{F\in\F : |F|= k\}$.

 The {\em independence number} $\alpha(\HH)$ of a hypergraph $\HH$ is the maximum cardinality of a subset of its ground set which contains no element (hyperedge) of $\HH$.
-It follows from Lemma 2.1 that any subset $S\subseteq [n]$ of size $|S|=\binom k2+1$ contains at least one element of $\F$ whose size is at least $k$.
+It follows from Lemma 2.1 that any subset $S\subseteq [n]$ of size $|S|=\binom k2+1$ contains at least one element of $\F$ whose size is $k$.
 Therefore, any such set contains at least one element of $\F'$, which means that $\alpha(\F')\le \binom k2$.

 We need a result of Katona, Nemetz, and Simonovits \cite{KNS} which is a generalization of Tur\'an's theorem to $k$-uniform hypergraphs.

 {\bf Lemma 2.2.} \cite{KNS} {\em Let $\HH$ be a $k$-uniform hypergraph on an $n$-element ground set.
 If the independence number of $\HH$ is at most $\alpha$, then we have }